-- 2. It provided criteria and a locally controlled process for the changing of an institution's name consistent with its degree-granting status. - 3.
-It established the Florida College System Task Force to make recommendations regarding the implementation and funding of the new system. - 4.
-It established the State College Pilot Project, consisting of nine colleges, also for the purpose of making recommendations on the implementation and funding of the new system.
+- 3. It established the Florida College System Task Force to make recommendations regarding the implementation and funding of the new system. - 4.
+It established the State College Pilot Project, consisting of 9 colleges, also for the purpose of making recommendations on the implementation and funding of the new system.

 The Task Force and the Pilot Project were to coordinate with each other, but submit their reports separately to the legislature and other decision-makers prior to the 2009 legislative session.

 The Task Force was chaired by Dr. Eric Smith, Commissioner of Education, and was composed of seven community college presidents, one state university president, one independent college and university (ICUF) president, one for-profit college president, and one at-large member.
 The final report from the Task Force made 27 recommendations on articulation, mission, governance, transition process, program approval criteria, and proposed funding.
 The report of the Pilot Project had similar recommendations.
 Both reports were well received by the legislature, and CS/SB 2682, which codified most of the recommendations, was passed in the 2009 session.
 Specifically, the legislature:

 - 1. Confirmed the open access mission of the college system, to include approved, employment-related baccalaureate degrees - 2.
 Stated the service districts for each of the colleges in the statutes - 3.
 Affirmed the 2 + 2 articulation rights of students who possess associate degrees - 4.
-Strengthened the approval process by requiring more employment needs data, better coordination with other colleges and universities, and a specific time frame for DOE action on proposal - 5.
+Strengthened the program-approval process by requiring more employment needs data, better coordination with other colleges and universities, and a specific time frame for DOE action on a proposal - 5.
 Repealed the State College Pilot Project